 Posted on Friday, August 3rd, 2018 at 3:30 am

-The Importance of Sleep for Your Health
+The Importance of Sleep to Your Health

 Are you a four-hours-and-a-pot-of-coffee-makes-me-all-good kind of sleeper?
 Or do you go to bed at a decent hour and toss and turn – or even get up for an hour or two – all night?
 Are you an “I-have-to-read-that text, tweet, or post right now!” kind of sleeper, with your sleep interrupted all night long?
 Or do you have to have at least nine hours of sleep to be able to function the next day?